 - George Fayne: Nancy’s other best friend and Bess’ cousin.
 When Nancy calls Bess, George will also be on the phone.

 - The Hardy Boys: Frank and Joe Hardy are detective brothers and good friends of Nancy.
-Like with Bess and George, Nancy call also often call the Hardy Boys for hints.
+Like with Bess and George, Nancy can also often call the Hardy Boys for hints.

 - Carson Drew: Nancy’s father who is a lawyer.
 Nancy can call him in several of the games.